Terasology/Equipment/README.md

 * Maul Art by ElBatanony
 * Gold Ring of Survival by Mandar Juvekar (mjuvekar7)
 * Gold Spear by Arpit Kamboj (digitalripperynr)
+* Mystic Pendant of Endurance edited by NicholasBatesNZ from: https://pixabay.com/p-1430952/?no_redirect

 Credits for sounds: